Arcky97/Pokemon-Kyrac/README.md

 - a few trainers have been added in the cabins on the B1F of the yacht.

+- fixed the exit from the poke center on the yacht to Hester City

 ## Credits:

 Essentials: Maruno